Why don’t managers take workplace bullying seriously?

 There are many positive reasons for employees to move jobs.
 Career advancement, better location, more money.
 I am struck by the number of job seekers that are leaving a company due to workplace bullying and management inaction.
 So I need to ask the question, why don’t more managers take workplace bullying seriously?

 The consequences of mismanaging a complaint can have a direct effect on both the individual and your bottom line.
 So what does it cost to ignore the issue and hope it goes away?

-The reality is that your good employees won’t stick around if they are being bullied at work.
+The reality is that your employees won’t stick around if they are bullied at work.
 They will start looking elsewhere and leave unless they feel like their grievance is being fairly heard and dealt with by management.

-If you are not sure you have the right policies and processes in place to proactively manage workplace bullying, or need advice on how to manage a complaint, give Strawberry Seed Consulting a call on (03) 4216 5200 to get the support you need before it impacts your business.
+If you are not sure you have the right policies and processes in place to proactively manage workplace bullying or need advice on how to handle a complaint, give Strawberry Seed Consulting a call on (03) 4216 5200 to get the support you need before it impacts your business.